Jamie Hand: Chester City

 On 15 May 2006, Hand joined League Two side Chester City.
 He was signed by Mark Wright, his former Peterborough manager.
 He scored four goals from 50 appearances across the 2006–07 season.
 He started the following campaign at the Deva Stadium, but surprised "Seals" manager Bobby Williamson with the haste of his exit after the club accepted an offer from Lincoln City.

 Lincoln City

 Hand signed a two-year contract with Lincoln City on 17 August 2007.
 Lincoln's Director of Football, John Deehan, had previously worked with Hand at Northampton Town.
-He became a regular presence in the side under the management of John Schofield, but lost his place when the "Imps" came under the management of Peter Jackson.
+He became a regular presence in the side under the management of John Schofield.
+Still, he lost his place when the "Imps" came under the management of Peter Jackson.
 On 28 February 2008, Hand was loaned out to former club Oxford United – now in the Conference and managed by Darren Patterson – until the end of the 2007–08 season.
-Despite starting 13 of Oxford's remaining 14 fixtures, the club announced that Hand would not be offered a deal for the following season and he returned to Sincil Bank.
+Despite starting 13 of Oxford's remaining 14 fixtures, the club announced that Hand would not be offered a deal for the following season.
+He returned to Sincil Bank.
 Hand's contract with Lincoln was cancelled by mutual consent in May 2008.